olgabon/guitar-tuner/README.md

 # Guitar Tuner

 Guiter Tuner is an application which allows to detect note pitch for tuning an acoustic guitar.
+Deployed version can be found here `https://olgabon.github.io/guitar-tuner/`

 ## Introduction